mongodb/specifications/source/connection-string/connection-string-spec.md

   ```

 - Key value pairs: A value that represents one or more key and value pairs.
 Multiple key value pairs are delimited by a
   comma (",").
 The key is everything up to the first colon sign (":") and the value is everything afterwards.
-Reserved
-  characters such as ':' must be escaped according to [RFC 2396](https://www.rfc-editor.org/rfc/rfc2396)

   For example: